Thebigbignooby/vite/README.md

 ## Trivia

-[vite](https://en.wiktionary.org/wiki/vite) is the french word for "fast" and is pronounced `/vit/`.
+[vite](https://en.wiktionary.org/wiki/vite) is the french word for "quick" and is pronounced `/vit/`.

 ## License